 There are tons of sizes and shapes.
 Here are my favorite watercolor sketchbooks.

 Mixed media paper works great with gouache.
 It has a smooth texture that can also be used with colored pencils or for drawing.

-Mixed media paper is a lot thinner than watercolor paper or bristol board, so it's not suitable for use with a ton of water.
+Mixed media paper is much thinner than watercolor paper or bristol board, so it’s unsuitable for use with a ton of water.